fivetran/dbt_mixpanel/README.md

 ```

 ### Event Date Range
-Becuase of the typical volume of event data, you may want to limit this package's models to work with a recent date range of your Mixpanel data (though note that all final models are materialized as incremental tables).
+Because of the typical volume of event data, you may want to limit this package's models to work with a recent date range of your Mixpanel data (however, note that all final models are materialized as [incremental](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations#incremental) tables).

 By default, the package looks at all events since January 1, 2010.
 To change this start date, add the following variable to your `dbt_project.yml` file: